MicrosoftDocs/cpp-docs/docs/cpp/if-else-statement-cpp.md

  The **else** clause of an `if...else` statement is associated with the closest previous **if** statement in the same scope that does not have a corresponding **else** statement.

-## constexpr if statements
+## <a name="if_constexpr"> if constexpr statements
-**Visual Studio 2017 version 15.3 and later** (available with [/std:c++17](../build/reference/std-specify-language-standard-version.md)): In function templates, you can use a **constexpr if** statement to make compile-time branching decisions without having to resort to multiple function overloads.
+**Visual Studio 2017 version 15.3 and later** (available with [/std:c++17](../build/reference/std-specify-language-standard-version.md)): In function templates, you can use an **if constexpr** statement to make compile-time branching decisions without having to resort to multiple function overloads.
 For example, you can write a single function that handles parameter unpacking (no zero-parameter overload is needed):

 ```cpp
 template <class T, class...
 Rest>